 - Chat software: Use a chat platform and video meeting software, where possible.
 If you do use it, make use of the 'busy' mode to focus and lessen distraction.
 Pop up chats are a great way for remote workers to connect informally with colleagues but can be distracting when concentration is required. - Ask workers to signpost their breaks or non-working periods with an out of office.
 Agree specific times when staff can be contacted or are available for meetings.
-This not only helps colleagues know when they can connect, but it also helps remote workers take reasonable breaks away from their work without feeling guilty or fearful that they will be accused of 'shirking'.
-During crises such as the COVID-19 pandemic, people's work patterns may vary day to day due to external forces. - Encourage the use of video, even if it feels uncomfortable at first.
+This not only helps colleagues know when they can connect, but it also helps remote workers take reasonable breaks away from their work without feeling guilty or fearful that they will be accused of 'shirking'. - Encourage the use of video, even if it feels uncomfortable at first.
 To avoid feeling isolated, use video technology as much as possible to connect with people internally and externally.
-Face-to-face interaction, even if virtual, can make all the difference in productivity, mental and emotional well-being. - Create a system for sharing documents.
-If you don't already, now would be a good time to consider how you will share files. - Flexible mindset: Recognise that people may have to suddenly leave a call/meeting at a moment's notice if e.g. a child needs attending to, or that someone's working hours might change day to day. - Peer to peer support: Support those new to remote working by setting up a buddy scheme, linking staff up with more experienced remote workers.
+Face- to-face interaction, even if virtual, can make all the difference in productivity, mental and emotional well-being. - Create a system for sharing documents.
+If you don't already, now would be a good time to consider how you will share files. - Flexible mindset: Recognise that people may have to suddenly leave a call/ meeting at a moment's notice if e.g. a child needs attending to, or that someone's working hours might change day to day. - Peer to peer support: Support those new to remote working by setting up a buddy scheme, linking staff up with more experienced remote workers.